-Congratulations to HDFS doctoral students Carmen Britton and Courtney Lincoln, who were each awarded a Spring 2018 Doctoral Dissertation Fellowship from the Graduate School!
+Congratulations to HDFS doctoral students Carmen Britton, Courtney Lincoln, and Hyeseong Kang, who were each awarded a Spring 2018 Doctoral Dissertation Fellowship from the Graduate School!

 The UConn Child Development Laboratories recently achieved a new, five-year term of NAEYC accreditation.
 They scored very high across all categories, putting them in the top 25% of the already small group of programs that actually get accredited at all.
 As those involved in the reaccreditation process can attest, the amount of work that goes into the accreditation application is enormous, and so I commend Anne Bladen, and the other staff and teachers in the Child Labs for all of their hard work to make this happen.